The Cheapest Places to Live in BC 2026

 What makes a city affordable?

 Affordable housing is the number one concern for modern Canadians.
-According to Statistics Canada, Canucks spent an average of $21,106 on shelter in 2021 – a whopping 31.4% of their total living expenses.
+According to Statistics Canada, Canucks spent an average of $21,106 on shelter in 2021 (the most recent data available) – which was a whopping 31.4% of their total living expenses.

 CategoryPlaceCost